INQOVI- cedazuridine and decitabine tablet, film coated

 12.3 Pharmacokinetics

-The pharmacokinetics of decitabine and cedazuridine following administration of INQOVI at the recommended dosage in patients with MDS and CMML are shown in Table 4.
+The pharmacokinetics of decitabine and cedazuridine were characterized following administration of INQOVI in patients with MDS / CMML and AML are shown in Table 7.

-An approximately dose-proportional increase in peak concentrations (Cmax) and AUC over the dosing interval was observed for decitabine following administration of oral decitabine at 20 mg to 40 mg once daily (0.6 to 1.1 times the recommended dose) in combination with 100 mg oral cedazuridine, and for cedazuridine following administration of oral cedazuridine at 40 to 100 mg once daily (0.4 to 1.0 times the recommended dose) in combination with 20 mg oral decitabine.
+Approximately dose-proportional increases in peak concentrations (Cmax) and AUC over the dosing interval were observed for decitabine following administration of oral decitabine at 20 mg to 40 mg once daily (0.6 to 1.1 times the recommended dose) in combination with 100 mg oral cedazuridine, and for cedazuridine following administration of oral cedazuridine at 40 to 100 mg once daily (0.4 to 1.0 times the recommended dose) in combination with 20 mg oral decitabine.

-Table 4: Pharmacokinetics of the Components of INQOVI*
+Table 7: Pharmacokinetics of the Components of INQOVI at Recommended Dosage*

 ParameterDecitabineCedazuridine

-Cmax= maximum plasma concentration; AUC0-24h=area under the plasma concentration-time curve from time zero to 24 hours; CV=coefficient of variation; SD=standard deviation; Tmax= Time to maximum concentration; V/F=apparent volume of distribution; CL/F=apparent clearance
+Abbreviations: Cmax= maximum plasma concentration; AUC0-24h=area under the plasma concentration-time curve from time zero to 24 hours; CV=coefficient of variation; Tmax= Time to maximum concentration; V/F=apparent volume of distribution; CL/F=apparent clearance

 • Median (range)